paperless-ngx/paperless-ngx/docs/setup.md

     sudo -Hu paperless python3 manage.py runserver
     ```

-    and pointing your browser to <http://localhost:8000/>.
+    and pointing your browser to http://localhost:8000 if
+    accessing from the same devices on which paperless is installed.
+    If accessing from another machine, set up systemd services.

     !!! warning